 - Workshops on data management best practices and data management plan preparation.

-For more information about managing your data, see the DWG's Good Practice for Data Management Guide
+For more information about managing your data, see the DWG's guide on Data Management Best Practices.

 Three Things You Can Do Today to Help Manage Your Data

 - Backup your work.